christianacca/web-api-starter/docs/add-environment.md

-If the GitHub App already exists, ensure the App ID and Installation ID are configured in [get-product-github-app-config.ps1](../tools/infrastructure/get-product-github-app-config.ps1) for the new environment, and that the private key and webhook secret have been uploaded to the Azure Key Vault for the new environment.
+If the GitHub App already exists, ensure the App ID and Installation ID are configured in [get-product-github-app-config.ps1](../tools/infrastructure/get-product-github-app-config.ps1) for the new environment, and that the private key has been uploaded to the Azure Key Vault for the new environment.

 ## 4. Initial setup of deployment scripts and github workflows